haskellfoundation/haskell.foundation/resources/content/pages/donations/donations-en.md

     ### Individual Support

-    If you are an individual looking to donate, please contact us directly at *contact@haskell.foundation*.
+    If you are an individual looking to donate, please contact us directly at [contact@haskell.foundation](mailto:contact@haskell.foundation).
 We have many great projects in need of in-kind support or financial contributions.
 We do not have donor tiers for individuals at this time.

     ### How to Donate

-    Contact us directly at *donations@haskell.foundation* to find out more about how you can support Haskell and the **Haskell Foundation**.
+    Contact us directly at [donations@haskell.foundation](mailto:donations@haskell.foundation) to find out more about how you can support Haskell and the **Haskell Foundation**.
 ---